 Biogeographic ecoregions of the world

-We used worldwide classifications of terrestrial, marine and coastal ecoregions to determine the ecoregions where each migratory species is found during the non-breeding period.
+We used worldwide classifications of terrestrial, marine and coastal ecoregions (Figure S2) to determine the ecoregions where each migratory species is found during the non-breeding period.
 We used the well-known classifications of terrestrial ecoregions made by Olson et al. (2001) and marine ecoregions made by Spalding et al. (2007).
 An ecoregion represents a relatively homogeneous species assemblage at the regional scale (e.g., Bylot Island is located in the “High Arctic Tundra Ecoregion” and New York is located in the “Northeastern Coastal Forests Ecoregion”).
 The ecological relevance of terrestrial ecoregion boundaries has been shown for vertebrate and plant species assemblages (Smith et al., 2018).
 Ecoregion boundaries are caused by environmental conditions, topography and biogeographic history (Olson et al., 2001; Spalding et al., 2007).
 The absence of a worldwide classification of coastal ecoregions leads us to implement a classification consisting of narrow biogeographic regions along the coastline of the world.
 We refer to coastal regions as a region under the influence of the tide, so we defined a buffer of less than three km width on both sides of the coastline of the world.
 We delineated and named coastal ecoregions based on the adjacent marine ecoregions (Spalding et al., 2007).
 We removed the continental and coastal portions of the marine ecoregions since we defined a unique classification for coastal ecoregions.
 We decided to change the classification of mangroves from terrestrial to coastal ecoregion since tides influence them.
 Finally, large bodies of water were not assigned to specific ecoregions in the classification of terrestrial ecoregions (Olson et al., 2001), thus we assigned freshwater ecoregions to large inland bodies of water from the classification of freshwater ecoregions of the world (Abell et al., 2008).

 Filtering selected ecoregions based on species’ non-breeding habitats